-Activity: Take care not to put pressure on the incision as you lift your dog into and out of the car.
-Jumping could tear internal sutures.
-Let staff know if you need help loading your pet.
-Keep your pet from romping, running, and jumping for 7 days while incision tissues mend.
-Dogs should be leash-walked only, and cats kept indoors (with the exception of unsocialized, outdoor cats - release the morning after surgery).
+Lifting and Activity: Let staff know if you need help loading your pet into your car.
+Avoid pressure on the incision when lifting your dog.
+Keep your dog from running and jumping for 7 days while incision tissues heal.
+Jumping and romping can tear internal sutures.
+Active dogs should be leash-walked only, and cats kept indoors (with the exception of outdoor cats - release the morning after surgery).

-Environment: Your pet had major surgery; keep your pet quiet in an indoor area (bathroom/laundry) while anesthesia wears off in the next 12-18 hours.
-Pets must be kept calm, warm and clean (but no baths).
-Care during the next 7 days is key to a smooth recovery.
+Environment: Your pet had major surgery.
+Keep your pet comfortable, clean, and calm indoors while anesthesia wears off (12-18 hours).
+Care during the next 7 days is key to a smooth recovery; no baths or swims.

-Incision: The veterinarian recommends a protective head cone to be worn for 7 healing days to prevent licking and chewing.
-A small green ½” line tattoo near the incision shows your pet has been spayed/neutered.
-Check tattoo and the surgery incision carefully each day.
-Call us on the hotline number above if you see swelling, redness or drainage.
-We welcome your pet for a recheck M-F 9:00am-1:30pm.
-(If you are concerned, we are too.)
-The incision should not get wet (from baths, pools or ponds) for one week after surgery.
+Incision: A small, pea-sized suture-related bump near the incision is common.
+The veterinarian recommends the head cone to be worn for 7 days to prevent licking and chewing.
+A small green ½” tattoo line near the incision shows your pet has been spayed/neutered.
+Check the incision carefully each day.
+Call us if you see swelling, redness or drainage.

-Small Amounts of Food & Water (at a time): No gorging.
-No new foods.
-Offer your pet only ¼ of a normal meal around 6:00 tonight along with ½ cup of water.
-Repeated water is encouraged, but only ½ cup at a time.
+Small Amounts of Food & Water (at a time): Avoid gorging and new foods.
+Offer your pet ¼ of a normal meal around 6:00pm tonight along with ½ cup of water.
+Additional water is encouraged, a 1/2 cup at a time.
 Appetite will return to normal during the first 24 hours after surgery.
-When this happens, resume the type and amount of food/treats that your pet normally receives.
+After 24 hours, resume your pet's normal food amount.

-Pain Medication Dogs: Your dog has been given a pain injection today that will last until morning.
-Begin post-op pain medication the morning after surgery after breakfast.
-If your pet doesn’t want this meal, give the first dose anyway.
-It is important to continue and finish as directed to prevent pain at the incision site.
-Failure to give pain medication encourages incision licking and delays healing.
-DO NOT give human pain medications (Ibuprofen, NSAIDs, Aspirin, Midol, Tylenol, Aleve etc.) These may be toxic.
+Pain Medication - Dogs should begin post-op pain medication the morning after surgery with breakfast.
+It is important to continue and finish as directed to prevent pain near the incision site.
+Failure to give pain medication invites incision licking and delays healing.
+Do not give any human pain medications as they are toxic (Ibuprofen, NSAIDS, aspirin, Midol, Tylenol, Aleve, etc.)

-We provide you with these recommendations to avoid an expensive and painful post-op veterinary visit.
-We are happy to examine your pet’s incision at no charge, though costs of re-suturing or antibiotics are your responsibility.
-If we are not open and your pet needs post-op medical assistance, call the hotline number above.
-The cost of the visit is your responsibility.
-We cannot be held responsible for complications resulting from failure to follow our post-operative instructions.
+We provide you with recommendations to avoid an expensive and painful veterinary visit.
+We are happy to examine your pet’s incision at no charge.
+However, costs of re-suturing or antibiotics are your responsibility.
+We cannot be held responsible for complications resulting from failure to follow these post-operative instructions.